-But this is YouTube and so PewDiePie has continued to maintain the top spot on YouTube in terms of subscribers.
-Until that is T-Series came along.
+But this is YouTube we're talking about, and so PewDiePie has continued to maintain the top spot on the site in terms of subscribers.
+Until, that is, T-Series came along.
 T-Series is a YouTube channel that posts Bollywood videos – a catchy combination of Indian beats and highly produced music videos.

 Developer swings DMCA sueball at foul-mouthed streamer PewDiePieREAD MORE

 T-Series currently had 72.5 million followers on its channel and PewDiePie has 72.6 million.
 And so, of course, PewDiePie did what he does, and created a campaign about retaining the top spot with a focus on, you guessed it, boosting his own profile and followers.